 In early 2021, the empty building was torn down as the parent company of Ryan's (by that point as known as VitaNova Brands) shuttered its remaining locations.

 Taco Bell / 120 N. Valley Mills Drive

 This Taco Bell has been here since 1995.
 From 1986 to the early 1990s it was a Captain D's, though a mid-1990s listing shows it as "Raging Cajun".

 300 North Valley Mills Drive

-This building was originally a Wal-Mart and today is divided into three spaces, Planet Fitness, Dirt Cheap, and Tractor Supply Company.
+This building was originally a Wal-Mart (#939, operating from 1986 to 1998) and today is divided into three spaces, Planet Fitness, Dirt Cheap, and Tractor Supply Company.
 Tractor Supply looks like it's been there since not long after Wal-Mart moved out in the early 2000s to its location at New Road and Franklin, while Planet Fitness (occupying the main entrance) moved in by January 2014, replacing nothing.
 The east end of the store was originally Frugal's Outlet, which operated in the early 2010s before closing by late 2014.
 Though planned to be "Supermercado Guanajuato" according to a late 2015 announcement, it would reopen as deep discounter Dirt Cheap in July 2016.
-I actually ventured into Dirt Cheap in 2019, and while it was interesting from a retail establishment, I don't think I've ever seen anything as dirty or disorganized.
+I actually ventured into Dirt Cheap in 2019, and while it was interesting from a retail establishment perspective, I don't think I've ever seen anything as dirty or disorganized.
 I agree with what Mike from Houston Historic Retail has said, more "dirt" than "cheap"...

 Westview Village / 501-581 North Valley Mills Drive